DAIRLab/dairlib/install/README.md

 ### ROS
 To integrate with ROS (tested on ROS Noetic with 20.04), the following steps are required.

+Drake no longer supports Ubuntu 20.04.
+It is possible to compile against an older version of Drake, but there is not guarantee that all branches of dairlib will be compatible.
+There is ongoing work on some experimental branches to support ROS2.

 1. Install ROS http://wiki.ros.org/ROS/Installation
 2. Do not forget to setup your environment.
 For instance, add these lines to `~/.bashrc`
 ```